Responding to Academic Misconduct

 If you have questions about academic misconduct or would like to consult on a specific case, please contact Dr. Kathryn Hall (335-2633).

 Each UI undergraduate college tracks offenses on a shared data base, with academic misconduct reports thus shared across colleges and with sterner consequences for repeat offenders.
-For example, if a CLAS student commits academic misconduct in a College of Business course, CLAS is notified and thus is able to apply collegiate-level sanctions, regardless of the administrative home of the course.
+For example, if a CLAS student commits academic misconduct in a College of Business course, CLAS is notified and thus is able to apply a collegiate-level sanction, regardless of the administrative home of the course.

-In order to for the College to contact and educate students within CLAS and at other UI undergraduate colleges, instructors must consistently report these incidents.
+In order for the College to contact and educate students within CLAS and at other UI undergraduate colleges, instructors must consistently report these incidents.
 Unreported incidents lead to repeat offenses, with the integrity of the classroom questioned by students.

 Procedures for Reporting Academic Misconduct to the College